Dead to Me (TV series)

-Dead to Me is an American black comedy television series created by Liz Feldman and executively produced by Feldman, Will Ferrell, Adam McKay, and Jessica Elbaum.
-The series premiered on May 3, 2019, on Netflix and stars Christina Applegate and Linda Cardellini as two grieving women who bond during therapy.
-The first season received positive reviews.
+Dead to Me is an American black comedy-crime thriller television series that stars Christina Applegate and Linda Cardellini as two grieving women who bond during therapy.
+It was created by Liz Feldman and executive produced by Feldman, Will Ferrell, Adam McKay, and Jessica Elbaum.
+The series premiered on May 3, 2019, on Netflix and received positive reviews.
 In June 2019, Netflix renewed the series for a second season which was released on May 8, 2020.
 At the 71st Primetime Emmy Awards, Applegate received a nomination for Outstanding Lead Actress in a Comedy Series.

 In July 2020, the series was renewed for a third and final season.
 Due to the COVID-19 pandemic, production of the third season was delayed until mid-2021, and was then further delayed by Applegate's multiple sclerosis diagnosis.
 The third and final season was released on November 17, 2022.
 At the 72nd Primetime Emmy Awards, the show received four nominations including Primetime Emmy Award for Outstanding Comedy Series and two Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for Applegate and Cardellini.
+At the 75th Primetime Emmy Awards, Applegate received her third Outstanding Lead Actress nomination on the series for its final season.

 Premise

 Dead to Me is about a friendship that blossoms between Jen (Applegate) and Judy (Cardellini).
 Jen is a recently widowed real estate agent based in Laguna Beach, California, trying to come to terms with her loss through therapy, exercise, and other methods.
 She uses anger and resentment as an outlet for her grief.
 She meets Judy in a grief support group.
 Jen mourns her husband, who was killed by a hit-and-run driver, while Judy claims that she is grieving for her fiancé who died of a heart attack.
-In actuality, Judy is the hit-and-run driver whose fiancé broke up with her.
+In actuality, Judy is the hit-and-run driver, and her fiancé simply broke up with her.
 The two characters face their struggles differently, as Jen finds herself in a dark place while Judy maintains a positive disposition.
 This difference quickly leads to a deep bond between the two.
 Jen becomes more unhinged as she unravels the mystery of her husband's death and Judy's secrets.